sudheerj/javascript-interview-questions/README.md

 316. ### How do you swap variables in destructuring assignment

      If you don't use destructuring assignment, swapping two values requires a temporary variable.
-Whereas using destructuring feature, two variables values can be swapped in one destructuring expression.
+Whereas using a destructuring feature, two variable values can be swapped in one destructuring expression.
 Let's swap two number variables in array destructuring assignment,

      ```javascript
      var x = 10, y = 20;